syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ![Blazor Rating Component with rating symbol border color](images/blazor-rating-border-color.png)

-### Change rated symbol fill color
+### Changing rated / un-rated symbol fill color

-You can customize the rated fill color of the icons in the Rating control by using the `CssClass` property and setting the **first** color stop of the `linear-gradient` to define the rated fill color using the `background` CSS property of `.e-rating-icon`.
+You can use `CssClass` property to customize the rated / un-rated fill color of the icons, by set the **first** color stop of the `linear-gradient` to define the rated fill color, and the **second** color stop to define the un-rated fill color using the `background` CSS property of `.e-rating-icon`.

-### Change un-rated symbol fill color

-You can customize the un-rated fill color of the icons in the Rating control by using the `CssClass` property and setting the **second** color stop of the `linear-gradient` to define the rated fill color using the `background` CSS property of `.e-rating-icon`.

-Here is an example of how you can use above method to customize the rated and unrated fill color of the icons in the Rating control:
+Here is an example of how you can use above method to customize the rated and unrated fill color of the icons in the Rating component:

 ```cshtml